0no-co/GraphQLSP/README.md

 **Optional**

-- `template` the shape of your template, by default `gql` and `graphql` are respected
+- `template` add an additional template to the defaults `gql` and `graphql`
-- `templateIsCallExpression` this tells our client that you are using `graphql('doc')`
+- `templateIsCallExpression` this tells our client that you are using `graphql('doc')` (default: true) when using `false` it will look for tagged template literals
-- `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them
+- `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them (only works with call-expressions, default: true)
-- `trackFieldUsage` this only works with the client-preset, when turned on it will warn you about unused fields within the same file.
+- `trackFieldUsage` this only works with the client-preset, when turned on it will warn you about unused fields within the same file. (only works with call-expressions, default: true)

 ### GraphQL Code Generator client-preset